kushagra-aa/remify/README.md

 ## Settings

-You can change the default behavior of remify with the following settings.
+You can change the default behavior of remifyy with the following settings.

 To open VS Code settings, click the "gear" icon > then "Settings" or